 11. Broken Link Building

-This Broken Link Building tool from Citation Labs allows you to discover hundreds or thousands of links of resource pages within half an hour.
-Its Keyword Grader is a useful feature to gauge if there are potential link opportunities within a certain topic or keyword theme, which definitely helps you maximize the link prospecting tool.
+This Broken Link Building tool from Citation Labs allows you to discover hundreds or thousands of links to resource pages within half an hour.
+Its Keyword Grader is a useful feature to gauge if there are potential link opportunities within a certain topic or keyword theme, which helps you maximize the link prospecting tool.

 Website: Broken Link Building